hello-yunshu/Xray_bash_onekey/languages/en/README.md

 * Prepare a server to be operated overseas, with a public IP address.
 * If installing Reality protocol, find a domain name that meets Xray's requirements.
 * If installing TLS version, prepare a domain name and add an A record.
-* Read the [Xray official documentation](https://xtls.github.io) to understand Reality TLS WebSocket gRPC and related information about Xray, including the domain name requirements for Reality target.
+* Read the [Xray official documentation](https://xtls.github.io) to understand Reality TLS xhttp and related information about Xray, including the domain name requirements for Reality target.
 * **Ensure curl is installed**, CentOS users run: `yum install -y curl`; Debian/Ubuntu users run: `apt install -y curl`.

 ## Installation Method